riddlework/csc-345-project-1/README.md

 The test code is in Knapsack.java.
-To run tests for the various implementations (Recursive, DP, Genetic), run `javac *.java` to compile all the files, then run `java Knapsack.java`
+To run tests for the various implementations (Recursive, DP, Genetic), run `javac *.java` to compile all the files, then run `java Knapsack.java`.
 To run the graphing code, install matplotlib and pandas (`pip install matplotlib pandas`).
 Then, after running Knapsack.java, run `python graph.py`.

 ### Subset Sum